Czech Food – Old Prague Ham

 Where to Find Old Prague Ham?

 In a restaurant look at the starter menu and expect it to be served with mustard and horseradish.
 As street food throughout the year only the Old Town Square has fixed booths for selling Old Prague Ham.
-If there is a seasonal market i.e. Easter, Autumn, Christmas etc then all the squares with markets will have it.
+If there is a seasonal market i.e. Easter, Autumn and especially Christmas Markets etc then all the squares with markets will have it.
 At the time of writing it is CZK1 per gram so for anybody from the USA it’s an easy calculation that for every 100g you’ll pay U$5.
 If you’re good with maths then imagine that one of these hams can weigh 20 kilograms so if they are charging CZK1 per gram that ham is worth……..U$1000!

 Old Prague Ham – What To Expect